AhmetZamanis/LoanRequestClassification/Report.md

 -   Seeing improvements in precision as the threshold probability is lowered is peculiar.
-Precision is the fraction of true positives among cases classified as positive, so this suggests the cases with the highest predicted probabilities of being positive are mostly not positive.
-In other words, some of the classifiers such as kNN are unable to find even the most likely cases of bad clients.
+Precision is the fraction of true positives among cases classified as positive, so this suggests the cases with the highest predicted probabilities of being positive, are in fact mostly negatives.
+In other words, some of the classifiers such as kNN are unable to find even the most likely cases of bad clients, and confuse them with good clients.

 ## Conclusions

-This report illustrated how to approach a classification problem with severe class imbalance, the importance of using the correct performance metrics, and evaluating their results in detail.
+This report illustrated how to approach a classification problem with severe class imbalance, the importance of using the correct performance metrics, and evaluating their values in detail.
 We discussed and applied some of the most prominent classification algorithms, and illustrated how to tune their hyperparameters.

 The models performed poorly overall, but this helped us better observe differences and nuances of several performance metrics.
-I believe the poor performance is mainly due to the feature set not being predictive enough of the outcome, as even an advanced algorithm like XGBoost performed poorly and similarly compared to simple algorithms like Naive Bayes.
-Maybe there are some performance gains left from adding more interaction terms, or other creative feature engineering steps I missed, but I doubt these will be substantial.
+I believe the poor performance is mainly due to the feature set not being predictive enough of the outcome, as even an advanced algorithm like XGBoost performed poorly, and comparably to simpler algorithms like Naive Bayes.
+Maybe there are some performance gains left from tuning the complex XGBoost hyperparameters more thoroughly, adding more interaction terms to the feature set, or other creative feature engineering steps I missed, but I doubt these will be substantial.

-Class imbalance, and methods to handle it seem to be a debated issue in machine learning, with some [suggesting](https://stats.stackexchange.com/questions/357466/are-unbalanced-datasets-problematic-and-how-does-oversampling-purport-to-he) it is no issue at all, as long as the correct metrics are used, and the models are trained and tuned with proper probability scoring methods (such as log loss).
+Class imbalance, and methods to handle it seem to be a debated issue in machine learning, with some [suggesting](https://stats.stackexchange.com/questions/357466/are-unbalanced-datasets-problematic-and-how-does-oversampling-purport-to-he) it is no issue at all, as long as the correct metrics are used to assess performance, and the models are trained and tuned with proper probability scoring methods (such as log loss) instead of measures dependent on the threshold probability.
 According to some, techniques that artificially change the dataset, such as oversampling, may do more harm than good, such as by changing the distributions of features.
 Such methods seem unintuitive for me as well, which is why they weren’t implemented in this analysis.
+I find the application of class weights intuitive, as they don’t change the input data, but simply instruct the model to be more sensitive to errors of the minority class.

 Any feedback or suggestion is welcome.